 Financial Aid and Scholarships

-1. The 48-credit Master of Arts degree with a focused area of study in Islamic Studies and Christian/Muslim Relations.
+1. The 48-credit M.A. in Religious Studies degree with a focused area of study in Islamic Studies and Christian/Muslim Relations.

 2. The 24-credit Graduate Certificate in Islamic Chaplaincy consisting of 18 credits in Islamic “Practices of Ministry” and related courses and 6 credits of field education/practical application and training.